MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-azure-active-directory.md

 Learn how to get started with Windows Local Administrator Password Solution (Windows LAPS) and Azure Active Directory.
 The article describes the basic procedures for using Windows LAPS to back up passwords to Azure Active Directory and how to retrieve them.

 > [!IMPORTANT]
-> Windows LAPS currently is available only in [Windows 11 Insider Preview Build 25145 and later](/windows-insider/flight-hub/#active-development-builds-of-windows-11).
-Support for the Windows LAPS Azure Active Directory scenario is currently in private preview, and limited to a small number of customers who have a direct engagement with engineering.
-Once public preview is declared in 2023, all customers will be able to evaluate this AAD scenario.
+> Windows LAPS currently is available only in [Windows 11 Insider Preview Build 25145 and later](/windows-insider/flight-hub/#active-development-builds-of-windows-11) and the Azure Active Directory LAPS scenario is in private preview.
+For more information see [Windows LAPS availability and Azure AD LAPS public preview status](laps-overview.md#Windows-LAPS-availability-and-Azure-AD-LAPS-public-preview-status).

 ## Configure device policy